Open-EO/openeo-r-backend/README.md

 the example data sets provided by this package and where to store newly created users, their data and jobs.
 As a default value for the data the server will set the directory of the package installation.
 Note: please remove the '/' suffix from your directory paths.
 If the `workspaces.path` is not set explicitly, then it will assume to look and/or store the created data in the current working directory `getwd()`.
 You then need to load the demo data and processes for the server or you need to develop and register your own Processes and Products.
+If you haven't already, then `loadDemo()` will download the sample data for you and store it under `/data` in the `workspace.path`
 Also if you are starting the server for the first time, then you might create a user first.
-If there was already a user created in the specified `workspaces.path`, then it will be loaded.

 ```
 library(openEO.R.Backend)
-openeo.server$data.path =  paste(system.file(package="openEO.R.Backend"),"extdata",sep="/")
 openeo.server$workspaces.path = "somewhere/on/computer"

 openeo.server$initEnvironmentDefault()